Singers in a crisis

 Or contact me here with your questions or concerns.

-I’ll be happy to read you.
+I’ll be glad to read you.

 In most cases, singing voice disorders occur in the superficial layers of the vocal folds.